MattiaPARRINELLO/Departure-Viewer-IDFM/readme.md

 - Better readability for the code.
 - More comments in the code.
 - Improved searching engine (previously when searching for \"Argenteuil\" it would search for \"Val d'Argenteuil\" instead of \"Argenteuil\")

+#### [1.1.1] - 2025-02-01

+##### Added

+- Loader now shows how many departure were fetched
+- Train element stays on the screen after the departure time has passed to show the user how many time the train is at station.
+- If the train is at station \"🚉 ➡️\" is shown with how much time the arrival time is passed

+##### Fixed

+- Changed language of the HTML page
+- Moved the CSS on index.html to style.css
+- Fixed the geolocalisation that was not working anymore
+- Fixed some train where showing NaNm NaNs of for the arrival time, this is now replaced with \"unknown\"
+- Removed the \"IN DEV\" for the geolocalisation feature

 <h2>🛠️ Installation Steps:</h2>